hnguy028/GamePrototype-01/README.md

 2D RPG game using pygame.
 Let's see where this goes.

 TODO
-Implement Main Menu
+(1) Implement Main Menu
+    - Move Main Menu creation code into class or function definition
     - 3 Layer Sprites
     - Front - Character Selection
+        * Make character position dynamically calculated
+        * Implement Character Selection
+    - Front - Additional Options
+        * Add Options Label Below Character Selection
     - Middle - Static Castle Sprite
     - Back - Moving Enviroment Background
+        * Make Translations smoother
         * Use RNG to generate random transformation on a set number of clouds for the background
             - size, speed, transparency, location etc
+            - when scaling we need to keep the aspect ratio

+(2) Clear surface buffer at the beginning of every loop
+    - Look into python memory managment

 Implement Loading Screen
     - Display Percentage and Errors in loading